top of page

 Noise and Swallows

 The world is getting louder, and wildlife are having to adjust.
 For my Honours I added white noise to Tree Swallow nests for 3 days and then filmed provisioning to see how parents and nestlings responded.
-With noise, nestlings begged more emphatically, and parents gave more contact calls to stimulate begging, but to no obvious detriment, as mass and fledging were not significantly different (published in Animal Behaviour).
+With noise, nestlings begged more emphatically, and parents gave more contact calls to stimulate begging, but to no obvious detriment, as mass and fledging were not significantly different.

 fullsizeoutput_3897.jpeg